weijiehiew/finalchallenge/32 x 32 GUI/test.md

     button[i][j].grid(row=i, column=j)

 ```
+>The "button" variable

 # insert image here for the grid

-## Colour selection bar
+## Colours Selection Section
-Over here, we create the 8 different shades of grey for the user to select to colour the squares in the grid.
+>Create 8 different Tkinter buttons of the different shades of grey for the user to select to colour the squares in the grid.

 ```
 white = Button(frame2, text="White", font=("Calibri, 12"), bg='grey99', width=13,height=2, command=lambda m=0:change_colour(m))